MarcelKolen/QuantumRules/README.md

 > an item may only be seen if at least 5 other items have been completed

 Is fairly easy to implement.
 To implement new rules you will have to add new logic to the rules files.
 These can be found under **game/running_rules**.
 The file **game/running_rules/item_running_rules.py** is where the new rules are registered and the actual rules are in **game/running_rules/rules**.
 In the **rules** folder you can add new logic to which a game or an item will be tested.
 Make sure to also add a socket variant (without and request handling).
 Once a new rule has been created, register it in the **item_running_rules.py** file.

+# Front end user input
+An important aspect of this framework is that the user input from an item on the frontend has been standardized between *websocket* and *HTTP* input.
+The standard is that the user input from form fields should all be contained within one ```<form>``` tag.
+You can use multiple form-tags, but then every formtag should contain the base data from the form in **game/base/base_running_item.html**.
+You can also merge multiple forms with the use of javascript.
+When the user submits data, either through an *HTTP request* or a *Websocket event*, the userdata will be converted from raw formdata into a **python dictionary**.
+This dictionary will have the same fields as the HTML form field names have.
+If wanted, you can also use the raw *HTTP request* data or the raw *Websocket event* data.
+This does require you to do custom parsing over these datasets.

+# General game structure
+Games are build up from multiple components.
+It might be helpfull to understand how a game is setup when you want to develop new components/modules for it.
+### Games
+At the core of a game is a Game object.
+This object will house all the categories and some global settings such as maximum play time.
+### Categories
+A game can have multiple categories.
+These categories are used to house items and either link them together or host them independently of one and another.
+If they are linked together, finishing an item will automatically bring you to the next item in order.
+### GameItemLinks
+A GameItemLink is an object that connects module items (the actual playable components such as MultipleChoice questions) to the game.
+A GameItemLink must exist within a category.
+A GameItemLink can host any type of module item.
+The state of an item is stored within these links
+### Module items
+Modules items are the actual playable components within a game.
+In order to use a module item in a game, you need to link them using a GameItemLink.
+You can link a module item as many times as you want.
+The state of a module item is by default not related to the module item itself, but rather to the GameItemLink.